Toni Morrison: First writings and teaching, 1970–1986

-The Beloved Trilogy and the Nobel Prize: 1987–1998
+Beloved trilogy and the Nobel Prize: 1987–1998

 In 1987, Morrison published her most celebrated novel, Beloved.
 It was inspired by the true story of an enslaved African-American woman, Margaret Garner, whose story Morrison had discovered when compiling The Black Book.
 Garner had escaped slavery but was pursued by slave hunters.
 Facing a return to slavery, Garner killed her two-year-old daughter but was captured before she could kill herself.
 Morrison's novel imagines the dead baby returning as a ghost, Beloved, to haunt her mother and family.

 Beloved was a critical success and a bestseller for 25 weeks.
-The New York Times book reviewer Michiko Kakutani wrote that the scene of the mother killing her baby is "so brutal and disturbing that it appears to warp time before and after into a single unwavering line of fate."
+The New York Times book reviewer Michiko Kakutani wrote that the scene of the mother killing her baby is "so brutal and disturbing that it appears to warp time before and after into a single unwavering line of fate".
 Canadian writer Margaret Atwood wrote in a review for The New York Times, "Ms. Morrison's versatility and technical and emotional range appear to know no bounds.
 If there were any doubts about her stature as a pre-eminent American novelist, of her own or any other generation, Beloved will put them to rest."

-Not all critics praised Beloved, however.
-African-American conservative social critic Stanley Crouch, for instance, complained in his review in The New Republic that the novel "reads largely like a melodrama lashed to the structural conceits of the miniseries," and that Morrison "perpetually interrupts her narrative with maudlin ideological commercials."
+Some critics panned Beloved.
+African-American conservative social critic Stanley Crouch, for instance, complained in his review in The New Republic that the novel "reads largely like a melodrama lashed to the structural conceits of the miniseries", and that Morrison "perpetually interrupts her narrative with maudlin ideological commercials".

 Despite overall high acclaim, Beloved failed to win the prestigious National Book Award or the National Book Critics Circle Award.
 Forty-eight Black critics and writers, among them Maya Angelou, protested the omission in a statement that The New York Times published on January 24, 1988.
-"Despite the international stature of Toni Morrison, she has yet to receive the national recognition that her five major works of fiction entirely deserve," they wrote.
+"Despite the international stature of Toni Morrison, she has yet to receive the national recognition that her five major works of fiction entirely deserve", they wrote.
 Two months later, Beloved won the Pulitzer Prize for Fiction.
 It also won an Anisfield-Wolf Book Award.